Tiger (2025 film)

 Tiger is a 2025 Japanese drama film written, edited, and directed by Anshul Chauhan that stars Takashi Kawaguchi in the titular role, alongside Maho Nonami, Kenzo Shirahama, and Yuya Endo.
-It focuses on Japan's LGBTQ+ community, with Kawaguchi portraying 35-year-old gay masseuse Taiga Katagiri.
+It focuses on Japan's LGBTQ+ community, with Kawaguchi portraying 35-year-old gay masseur Taiga Katagiri.
 Filming took place in September 2024, with post-production completed by early 2025.
 The film had its world premiere at the 30th Busan International Film Festival in the 'Visions – Asia' section on September 22, 2025.

 Premise

-Taiga Katagiri is a 35-year-old closeted gay masseuse living in Tokyo, Japan.
-After his father falls sick, his sister urges him to drop his inheritance rights by threatening him that she will reveal his closeted sexuality to others.
+Taiga Katagiri is a 35-year-old gay masseur living in Tokyo, Japan.
+After his father falls sick, his sister urges him to drop his inheritance rights by threatening him that she will reveal his sexuality to others.